dymoo/pyasyncorm/README.md

 # pyasyncorm

-Async ORM for postgres with a focus on simplicity, stability and performance.
+Async ORM for SQL databases with a focus on simplicity, stability and performance.

 ## Current database support